-When you come in for your appointment Dr. Hoffmann, Dr. Thoms, or Dr. Daugherty will decide which level is best for you.
+When you come in for your appointment Dr. Hoffmann, Dr. Thoms, or Dr. Behl will decide which level is best for you.
 We look forward to meeting you.
 Call us at (314) 862-7844 and one of our friendly team members will be happy to speak with you or simply make an appointment online.

 Call to Schedule 314-862-7844

 - Low Pain Threshold: People perceive pain differently.
 Some individuals have difficulty getting numb.
 With general anesthesia and sedation techniques, the perception of pain can be altered.
-Patients can be virtually pain free during treatment.
+Patients can be virtually pain-free during treatment.

-- Sensitive Gag Reflex: Some patients may suffer from a severe gag reflex and are unable to have dental care completed with use of local anesthetic.
+- Sensitive Gag Reflex: Some patients may suffer from a severe gag reflex and are unable to have dental care completed with the use of local anesthetic.
 Using anesthesia services can eliminate the problems caused by an active gag reflex.